eslint/eslint/docs/src/rules/no-inner-declarations.md

 ## When Not To Use It

-The function declaration portion rule will be rendered obsolete when [block-scoped functions](https://bugzilla.mozilla.org/show_bug.cgi?id=585536) land in ES6, but until then, it should be left on to enforce valid constructions.
+By default, this rule disallows inner function declarations only in contexts where their behavior is unspecified and thus inconsistent (pre-ES6 environments) or legacy semantics apply (non-strict mode code).
+If your code targets pre-ES6 environments or is not in strict mode, you should enable this rule to prevent unexpected behavior.

+In ES6+ environments, in strict mode code, the behavior of inner function declarations is well-defined and consistent - they are always block-scoped.
+If your code targets only ES6+ environments and is in strict mode (ES modules, or code with `"use strict"` directives) then there is no need to enable this rule unless you want to disallow inner functions as a stylistic choice, in which case you should enable this rule with the option `blockScopedFunctions: "disallow"`.

 Disable checking variable declarations when using [block-scoped-var](block-scoped-var) or if declaring variables in nested blocks is acceptable despite hoisting.